-The technology to market subprogram issues competitive solicitations for projects that target two known funding gaps in bringing new technologies to market: those that occur at the prototype commercialization stage, as well as those at the commercial scale-up stage.
+The Technology to Market team issues competitive solicitations for projects that target two known funding gaps in bringing new technologies to market: those that occur at the prototype commercialization stage, as well as those at the commercial scale-up stage.
 Financial awards allow recipients to help advance the Solar Energy Technologies Office's 2030 goals.
 The technology to narket funding programs focus on moving innovative ideas from the proof of concept stage to achieving market adoption.

 |Funding Program||Year Announced||Amount Awarded|

 |Solar Manufacturing Technology (SolarMaT)||2013||$13M|